-The $25,000 Don Houchen scholarship is awarded to one or more people each year.
+The $25,000 (excl.
+GST) Don Houchen scholarship is awarded to one or more people each year.
 Recipients must be an employee of a CEAS member firm, and have at least 3 years industry experience.

-The scholarship can be used for a one off conference or for longer term further education for up to a 3 year period.
+The scholarship can be used for a one-off training opportunity or for longer term further education for up to a 3-year period.

 Applicants can apply for part or all of the scholarship.
 The scholarship can be used for:

 - course fees and other costs associated with further education;

 - attendance at conferences, seminars, short courses or workshops;

 - clear and well-defined objectives in the application;